Querying the Service

 Biphenotypic acute leukemia

-The strings are ordered based on the length of the term first, resulting the shortest to be the first term.
-This is based on the assumption that the shorter the term, the more portion is matched with the search string.
-If the length is the same, the position of the search string in the term is considered.
-The earlier the search string appears in the term, the higher the relevance.
+The strings are ordered first by the length of the term, with the shortest term appearing first.
+This is based on the assumption that shorter terms are more likely to match a larger portion of the search string.
+If two terms have the same length, the position of the search string within the term is considered.
+Terms where the search string appears earlier are ranked higher in relevance.

 Term Label